 Gargoyle Gecko Humidity Requirements

 Gargoyle geckos prefer humidity levels around 50-70%.
-You should mist once you see a reading at around 50% and let the enclosure dry to help prevent mold growth.
+It would help if you misted once you see a reading at around 50% and let the enclosure dry to help prevent mold growth.

 Do gargoyle geckos need to be misted?

-Most gargoyle geckos prefer drinking the water from the misting.
+Most gargoyle geckos prefer drinking water from the misting.